mark-burnett/actout/README.md

 with the old project, so the complex database backend will be left behind unless and until it is deemed truly necessary.

 ## Installation

 ### Dependencies

+A c++ 11 friendly compiler.
+The code is currently tested with gcc 4.6, clang 3.0 and clang 3.2.

+- Boost
 - CMake
 - Google Protocol Buffers
 - Google Test

+To see specific (Ubuntu) dependencies, checkout .travis.yml

 ### Building the project